vishaalagartha/8a_scraper/README.md

 To install the package,

 This package requires the user to also install Google Chrome and [ChromeDriver](https://chromedriver.chromium.org/downloads).
+Please ensure that the version of ChromeDriver install matches your current version of Google Chrome.
+You can check your current version of Google Chrome by opening Chrome and checking the 'About Google Chrome' panel.
+Ensure that the chromedriver executable is in your `$PATH` variable as well.

 The user must also have an email and password that can be used to log into [8a](https://www.8a.nu/)

-Additionally, the user must set the following environment variables:
+Additionally, the user must set the following environment variables with their current login info:

 ```python
 _8A_USERNAME='<8a email>'
 _8A_PASSWORD='<8a password>'
 ```

 These variables are accessed using `os.getenv()`.
+These can be set in the `.bash_profile` file on MacOS or by 'Editing the system environmental variables' on Windows.

 ## API